naala89/apiopenstudio/src/wiki/installation/settings.ini.md

     - core_account

-        This is the account created on installation, for GaterData's core resources.
+        This is the account created on installation, for ApiOpenStudio's core resources.
 This should not be altered.

     - core_application

-        This is the application created on installation, for GaterData's core resources.
+        This is the application created on installation, for ApiOpenStudio's core resources.
 This should not be altered.

     - core_resource_lock